 The Kenyan Edwin Kiprop Kiptoo was the big winner in the 40th Authentic Athens Marathon, even setting a new course record with a time of 2:10:34.

 More than 70,000 runners from a total of 140 countries had registered to run either on the classic route or in various other parallel races.
+The 41st Marathon will be held on 9 – 10 November 2024.
+Would you like to participate in it?
+Register on the official Marathon Run page here.

-3. Visit the Site of the Ancient Battle of Marathon Greece
+4. Visit the Site of the Ancient Battle of Marathon Greece

-As soon as the Battle of Marathon concluded, an Athenian soldier named Pheidippides undertook an extraordinary run from Marathon to Athens to deliver the news of the victory.
+When the Battle of Marathon concluded, an Athenian soldier named Pheidippides undertook an extraordinary run from Marathon to Athens to deliver the news of the victory.
 Exhausted but determined, he managed to utter the single word: ‘Νenikikamen,’ meaning ‘we won,’ before succumbing to a fatal heart attack.

 Other Greek Battles against the Persians in Greek territory are:

 The Archaeological Site of the Ancient Battle of Marathon is quite modest but powerful in its significance.
 One notable feature is the Athenian Tumulus, a solemn 10-meter-high burial mound.
-Here lie the remains of 192 Athenians who valiantly gave their lives in the historic Battle of Marathon.
+Here lie the remains of 192 Athenians who bravely gave their lives in the historic Battle of Marathon.

 While the Marathon Archaeological Museum is not located at the site itself, it’s well worth the visit to the nearby area of Vrana.
 Despite its size, the museum offers a rich display of impressive statues and artifacts spanning the Neolithic, Classical, and Roman Eras.